bible verses about being offended

 These verses remind us that we are called to love even our enemies and forgive those who have wronged us.
 We can find strength in God’s grace when we are feeling hurt or betrayed by someone else.
 With God’s help, we can overcome any offense that comes our way.

-See also bible fear not verses
+See also bible verses about being present

 Responding to Offenses